Terms of Service

 Everyone who uses our Services should respect intellectual property laws and the rights of Ethos Estate Planning.
 If there appear to be any issues with our Services or if you have any concerns, you may send us questions.
 We will work quickly to look into your question and will remove material if we determine third party copyrighted material is displayed without Ethos Estate Planning holding a license to do so.
 Your notice must follow the requirements of U.S. Copyright Act 17 U.S.C.
 512(c)(3) and all regulations promulgated, each as amended (Notice Requirements), and/or the specific requirements of the Digital Millennium Copyright Act of 1998 (DMCA), whichever applies.
 If you inappropriately report a violation, infringement, or ownership of a copyright, you may be liable for damages (including reasonable costs and attorneys’ fees).

-You are hereby granted a limited, nonexclusive, non-transferable, non-sublicensable, revocable license to access and use our Services and Ethos Estate Planning Content for your own personal use; however, such license is subject to these Terms and your compliance with these Terms, and does not include any right to (a) sell, resell or commercially use or otherwise exploit our Services or Ethos Estate Planning Content; (b) copy, reproduce, distribute, publicly perform or publicly display Ethos Estate Planning Content, except as expressly permitted by us or our licensors; (c) modify the Ethos Estate Planning Content, remove any proprietary rights notices or markings, or otherwise make any derivative uses of our Services or Ethos Estate Planning Content; (d) use any data mining, robots or similar data gathering or extraction methods; and (e) use our Services or Ethos Estate Planning Content other than for their intended purposes as described in these Terms.
+You are hereby granted a limited, nonexclusive, non-transferable, non-sublicensable, revocable license to access and use our Services and Ethos Estate Planning Content for your own personal use; however, such license is subject to these Terms and your compliance with these Terms, and does not include any right to do any of the following, all of which are expressly prohibited (a) license, sell, resell, rent, lease, transfer, assign, or commercially use or otherwise exploit our Services or Ethos Estate Planning Content; (b) copy, reproduce, distribute, publicly perform or publicly display Ethos Estate Planning Content, except as expressly permitted by us or our licensors; (c) modify the Ethos Estate Planning Content, remove any proprietary rights notices or markings, or otherwise adapt, merge, reverse compile, reverse engineer, or make any derivative uses of our Services or Ethos Estate Planning Content; (d) frame or utilize framing techniques to enclose any trademark or logo located on the Services or any other portion of the Service (including images, text, page layout or form); (e) use any metatags or other “hidden text” using Ethos Estate Planning’s name or trademarks; (f) use any manual or automated software, devices or other processes (including but not limited to spiders, robots, scrapers, crawlers, avatars, data mining tools, or the like) to “scrape” or download data from any web pages contained in the Services (including any of our “fill in the blank” forms); (g) remove or destroy any copyright notices or other proprietary markings contained on or in the Services; ; (h) impersonate any person or entity, including any employee or representative of Ethos Estate Planning; or (i) use our Services or Ethos Estate Planning Content other than for their intended purposes as described in these Terms including but not limited to violating or attempting to violate any security features of the Services, introducing viruses, worms, or similar harmful code into the Services, or interfering or attempting to interfere with use of the Services by any other user, host, or network, including by means of overloading, “flooding,” “spamming,” “mail bombing,” or “crashing” the Services.
 Except as explicitly set forth herein, we are not granting you any right, title, license, or interest in the Services.
 Any use of our Services or Ethos Estate Planning Content other than as specifically authorized in these Terms, without our prior written permission, is strictly prohibited and will automatically terminate the license granted in these Terms.

 Feedback